acemod/ACE3/docs/wiki/feature/atragmx.md

 - Select `M` (Metric unit) at the top right.
 - Open the `Muz Vel Table` in the `Options` menu or click on `MV` in the `Gun` column.
 - Edit manually the `Muzzle Velocity Table` according with the [Range Card]({{ site.baseurl }}/wiki/feature/rangecard.html) and `Done`. [[Manual]](https://horusvision.com/download/manual_Horus_ATrag-v385.pdf#page=22)
-- The `C1 coefficient` of the bullet can be found, for example, in the Eden Editor `Config Viewer`:
+- The `C1 coefficient` of the bullet can be found with the Eden Editor `Config Viewer`:

 > configfile >> "CfgAmmo" >> "Range card cartridge" >> "ACE_ballisticCoefficients"

 > configfile >> "CfgAmmo" >> "Range card cartridge" >> "ACE_dragModel"

 - *The AtragMx accepts only **G1 ballistic coefficient**.*
 - *G7 ballistic coefficient can be converted, for example, with the online [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmgf-5.1.cgi)*.
 - Optionally, `Save Gun` and `Done` in the `GunList`.

-For advanced users, the ballistic coefficient can be calculated by using the [360 Degree Training Course mission](https://forums.bistudio.com/forums/topic/171228-sp-360-degree-training-course/) as a chronograph at different distances and [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmbcv-5.1.cgi) for example, or an another ballistic software at your own convenience.
+> Note: The ballistic coefficient can be calculated by using the [360 Degree Training Course mission](https://forums.bistudio.com/forums/topic/171228-sp-360-degree-training-course/) as a chronograph at different distances and [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmbcv-5.1.cgi) for example, an another ballistic software at your own convenience, or the [AtragMx Truing Tool](#33-example-with-truing-tool).

 ## 4. Official Manual and Horus Videos